 The list of articles in your account is permanent and you can’t currently delete items from it.
 The best Scroll offers is to hide any embarrassing articles so it wouldn’t be visible in your reading list.
 Scroll.com CEO Tony Haile ensured me in an email exchange that they’re working on better privacy controls.
 Including user-configurable automatic and default data deletion and possibly the option to delete/dissociate articles from your account.

-Scroll is only partnering with big publishers so it’s not a solution for small publishers looking to get their tiny share of the pie.
-Leaving a market for alternatives like Flattr or even more controversial options like Brave.
+Scroll is currently only partnering with big publishers.
+It’s not a solution for small publishers looking to get their tiny share of the pie.
+This leaves a market for alternatives like Flattr or even more controversial options like Brave and Coil.

 Scroll is working with Mozilla and is expected to be part of Mozilla Firefox’s upcoming paid premium service offerings.
 However, I believe Scroll needs to attract more varied and international publishers.
 Firefox’s 270 million worldwide users will expect a much broader catalog of publishers.